oasisjs/oasis/README.md

 # Oasis
-Bleeding edge object oriented Discordeno framework for creating bots Oasis is minimal by design and it does not ships any cache layer so you can implement your own Oasis is written Fully in typescript
+Bleeding edge object oriented Discordeno framework for creating bots Oasis is minimal by design and it does not ship any cache layer so you can implement your own Oasis is written Fully in typescript
-Oasis is made in Deno https://deno.land/x/oasis@1.0.0/mod.ts

 ## Efficient & Cross-platform
 Oasis is based on Discordeno, a lightweight Discord library for building mostly big Discord bots